jucor/krippendorff/README.md

 This is an R package used to do the reliability analysis.
 While the packaging is not finished, the key functions are there.

+## Introduction
+These functions were written to handle computation of Krippendorff's Alpha reliability index in the case of large, sparse matrices typical of crowdsourced/citizen-science efforts.
+After three years sitting on them thinking "I should really package this", I decided to provide them online as-is in case they could help someone.
+Who knows, with some time I might even be able to do a nicer package!

+## Features
 This package:
 - computes Krippendorff's Alpha as was described in Krippendorf (2011)  [Computing Krippendorff’s Alpha-Reliability](http://web.asc.upenn.edu/usr/krippendorff/mwebreliability5.pdf).
 Note: that technical report seems to now have disappeared from its author's website.
 TODO(jucor): find another reference.
 - should work for binary and for nominal variables alike